Manufacturing & Assembly, Value Engineering

 3 Steps: From Prototyping to Production

-Using specialised equipment like 3D printing and bar turning, our in-house design engineers work with customers from product development to production line to make sure their parts are optimised for use, before being manufactured at our state-of-the-art cold-form facility in Droitwich.
+Using specialised prototyping equipment like 3D printing and bar turning, our in-house design engineers work with customers from product development to production line to make sure their parts are optimised for use, before being manufactured at our cold forging facilities in the US and UK.

 Optimas’ expert design engineers work to industry-specific requirements with customers on-site or on a project basis to create reliable fastening solutions.

-3D printing is one way engineers can rapidly check the design and dimensions of a fastener outside of its application.
-3D printers can prototype custom parts in as fast as a day, meaning it’s a highly efficient process.
+3D printing is one method engineers use to rapidly check the design and dimensions of a fastener outside of its application.
+3D printers can prototype custom parts in as fast as a day, meaning it is a highly efficient process.

 3D printing also allows for step-by-step product assembly, allowing increased visibility into each aspect of the design process.
 Manufacturers often require specialised parts, and 3D printing allows designers to create precise, geometrically complex prototypes.